 - Up to 12 credits in select graduate nursing courses can simultaneously apply to the BS and MS degrees.
 See Department of Nursing & Health Professions for selection.

-- Residence requirement is 57 hours;
+- Residence requirement for the RN to BS/MS programs is 57 hours;

 - Upon completion of the accelerated program, both BS and MS degrees will be conferred.

 - Graduate students must achieve a minimum of B grade in all graduate coursework.